boersmamarcel/Besturingssystemen/2012/Group 07 - As 4/as04_t5/readme.txt

 aaaaaaaaaaaaaaaaaaaaaaaa
 a!@#$%^&*()123456789aaaa

-Result in the same output, except for the non-alphabetic characters.
+Result in the same output, except for the non-alphabetic characters (non-alphabetic characters are not touched, but are still counted).

 Thus, the used algorithm used to encode is (in JavaScript):
 	/*	Encodes/decodes the input string with the cypher.